jmerten82/knowledge_base/trends/gpt/Readme.md

 [nanoGPT](https://github.com/karpathy/nanoGPT)

 Unfortunately, it does not contain a propoer data loader, as of yet, but it is even more intuitive.

+# And here comes an answer from FAIR